OctopusDeploy/blog/blog/2020-10/octopus-oracle-liquibase/index.md

 - PostgreSQL
 - SqlServer

-Liqbuibase itself supports [more types](https://www.liquibase.org/get-started/databases), however, they have not been included into the template as of yet.
+Liqbuibase itself supports [more types](https://www.liquibase.org/get-started/databases), however, they have not been included into the template yet.

 #### Change Log file name

 This is the name and or relative location within the package of the change log file.
 For example:
 - dbchangelog.xml
 - /subfolder/mychangelog.JSON